 Tracy Day serves as CEO of the World Science Foundation, overseeing the creative and programmatic offerings of the World Science Festival and producing original theatrical, musical, and multimedia works at the intersection of science and art.
 She is a four-time National News Emmy award-winning journalist and has produced live and documentary programming for the nation’s preeminent television news divisions for over two decades.

 Maggie Fox’s passion is writing what’s true about medicine and science.
-She is a journalist with more than 35 years’ experience in reporting from around the world and has been focused on health and science for more than 20 of those years.
-Maggie is the former global health and science editor for Reuters and former healthcare and technology editor for National Journal, and she is now senior writer at NBC News, focusing on simple, straightforward explanatory journalism and telling stories.
+She is a journalist with more than 35 years’ experience in reporting from around the world and has been focused on health and science for more than 20 of those years, focusing on simple, straightforward explanatory journalism and telling stories.
 For Maggie, it’s all about the people, and it’s all about making it clear.
+Maggie is a former senior writer for NBC News, former global health and science editor for Reuters, and former healthcare and technology editor for National Journal.

 Ford Foundation Professor of Physics and Affiliate Professor of Mathematics, Brown University